lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \aligncenter{*Cultura animi*}
 }

 \notes{Cicero suggested that philosophy cultivates the mind.
 This notion of \emph{cultura animi} is vital for how we communicate.
 Because we have so little bandwidth we rely on shared conceptions of the world to communicate complex subjects.}

 \notes{Art is perhaps the most sophisticated form of this communication.
 Through a single image, a sculpture, a piece of music, we convey layers of meaning that would be impossible to transmit through explicit instruction.
-This is not a limitation but a superpower – the ability to compress vast experience and emotion into a shared cultural artefact.}
+This is not a limitation but a
+superpower: the ability to compress vast experience and emotion into a shared cultural artefact.}

+\define{noSlideTitle}
 \include{_art/includes/blake-newton.md}
 \include{_art/includes/michelangelo-sistine-chapel-ceiling.md}
 \include{_art/includes/michelangelo-the-creation-of-man.md}
+\newslide

+\notes{The detail of Adam is one of the most famous representations of a human in Western art.}

+\figure{\includejpg{\diagramsDir/art/michelangelo-the-creation-of-man-adam-detail}{80%}}{Photo detail of Adam.}{michelangelo-the-creation-of-man-adam-detail}
 \include{_art/includes/michelangelo-lunette-rehoboam-abijah.md}
+\include{_art/includes/michelangelo-fall-and-expulsion-from-garden-of-eden.md}
 \include{_art/includes/blake-elohim-creating-adam.md}

 \subsection{Communication Through Art}